 Ophiuchus is also home to Barnard’s Star, the fourth nearest individual star to the solar system.
 The red dwarf is only 5.9 light years distant from Earth.

 Both constellations are rich with interesting deep sky objects.
 Ophiuchus contains seven Messier objects: the globular clusters Messier 9, Messier 10, Messier 12, Messier 14, Messier 19, Messier 62 and Messier 107.
-It is also home to Kepler’s Supernova (SN 1604), the remnant of the most recent supernova in the Milky Way that was visible to the naked eye.
+It is also home to Kepler’s Supernova (SN 1604), the remnant of the most recent supernova in the Milky Way that was visible to the unaided eye.
 At its peak, the supernova had an apparent magnitude of -2.5.
 It was brighter than any star and could be seen during the day for several weeks.

 Other notable deep sky objects in Ophiuchus include the ultraluminous infrared galaxy NGC 6240, the large dark nebulae Barnard 68 and the Dark Horse Nebula, and the planetary nebulae NGC 6572, the Little Ghost Nebula (NGC 6369) and the Twin Jet Nebula, also known as Minkowski’s Butterfly.